Autonomous Overtaking in Gran Turismo Sport Using Curriculum Reinforcement Learning: EXPERIMENTS

 \subsection{Curriculum Policy Training for Overtaking}

 The first step towards autonomous overtaking in car racing is to obtain a policy that can drive faster than the opponents (the built-in AI) in a single-car racing environment.
 The built-AI uses a rule-based approach to follow a predefined trajectory, similar to~\cite{ni2019robust, hellstrom2006follow}.
 We study different approaches to obtain such a policy before learning to overtake, including naive Behavior Cloning (BC)~\cite{pomerleau1989alvinn}, Generative Adversarial Imitation Learning~(GAIL)~\cite{ho2016generative}, Deep Planning Network~(PlaNet)~\cite{hafner2019learning}, and Twin Delayed Deep Deterministic Policy Gradient (TD3)~\cite{fujimoto2018addressing}.
 We use the same neural network structure and observation representation for all methods.
 The training data required by imitation learning is collected using demonstrations from both the built-AI and human experts.
-The experimental result is shown in TABLE~\ref{tab-baseline-comparison}, only the policy trained using the model-free RL (SAC and TD3) can outperform the built-in AI in the single-car time trial race. {
+The experimental result is shown in TABLE~\ref{tab-baseline-comparison}, only the policy trained using the model-free RL (SAC and TD3) can outperform the built-in AI in the single-car time trial race.
+To understand the effect of the proposed curriculum learning on policy training, we compare the training curves of curriculum SAC with standard SAC.
+For standard SAC, we train neural network policies by directly maximizing the overtaking reward~(Eq.~(\ref{eq:overtaking_reward})).
+By contrast, for curriculum SAC, we first design a single-player racing environment and train a neural network policy by maximizing the racing reward~(Eq.~(\ref{eq:racing_reward})).
+Then, we configure an overtaking environment and continuously train the policy by maximizing the overtaking reward~(Eq.~(\ref{eq:overtaking_reward})) with collision weights of $c_w = c_c= 0.005$.
+The learning curves are shown in Fig.~\ref{fig:learning_curve}.
+As a result, the proposed curriculum SAC outperforms standard SAC in terms of sample efficiency and final policy performance.